serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 ## Special thanks!

-First of all, I would like to thank [Nik Graf](https://twitter.com/nikgraf), [Philipp Müns](https://twitter.com/pmmuens) and [Austen Collins](https://twitter.com/austencollins) for kickstarting open source initiatives to help people build GraphQL endpoints easily on Serverless palatforms.
+First of all, I would like to thank [Nik Graf](https://twitter.com/nikgraf), [Philipp Müns](https://twitter.com/pmmuens) and [Austen Collins](https://twitter.com/austencollins) for kickstarting open source initiatives to help people build GraphQL endpoints easily on Serverless platforms.
 I have personally learned a lot during my work with you guys!

 I would also like to give a shout to our open source committers - [Jon](https://twitter.com/superpatell), [Léo Pradel](@leopradel), [Tim](https://github.com/timsuchanek), [Justin](https://github.com/JstnEdr),  [Dan Kreiger](https://github.com/serpentblade) and [others](https://github.com/serverless/serverless-graphql/graphs/contributors) who I have not personally worked with.